x-dean/Essentia-Tensorflow/docs/Tracks_API_Reference.md

 - `file_extension` - File extension
 - `discovered_at` - When the file was discovered
 - `last_modified` - Last modification time (detailed format only)
-- `is_analyzed` - Whether the track has been analyzed
+- `analysis_status` - Analysis status: "pending", "essentia_complete", "tensorflow_complete", "complete", "failed"
 - `is_active` - Whether the track is active

 ### Metadata (Summary & Detailed)